- Pizza Dough Windowpane Test

 This test will tell you if your dough has properly formed its gluten.
 It tests the gluten’s strength and how well it has developed throughout the kneading process.

-Based on this, it will tell you if the dough needs more kneading, if it’s too kneaded, or if it has been kneaded enough.
+Based on this, it will tell you if the dough needs more kneading, is too kneaded, or has been kneaded enough.

 The exact message you will get from the test depends on the results.
 For example, if the dough ripped before it even thinned out, you need to knead it for a few more minutes.